marcass/arduino_access_control/README.md

 # arduino_access_control
-Use arduino to control access to electrically actuated devices
+Use arduino to control access to electrically actuated devices Plus put boiler interface stuff in there as an afterthought

 ## Components
 * Electronically actuated device (garage door/door/or anything you want to access)